Jurassic World: Plot

 As Claire and Owen search for the boys, they barely escape the Indominus as well.
 Masrani and two soldiers hunt the Indominus by helicopter, but it breaks into the park's aviary.
 The Pteranodons and Dimorphodons, startled by the Indominus, flee the aviary and fly into Masrani's helicopter, causing it to crash and kill its passengers.
 The escaped pterosaurs converge on the resort and attack everyone, including Zara, who is then devoured by a Mosasaurus.
 Zach and Gray find Owen and Claire at the resort as armed personnel shoot down the pterosaurs.

 Hoskins assumes command and orders the raptors to be used to track the Indominus, whereupon Owen reluctantly complies and spearheads the assault with the raptors.
 Upon finding it, the dinosaurs begin communicating with one another.
 Owen realizes that the Indominus has Velociraptor DNA, and it usurps Owen's command of the raptors, becoming the pack's new alpha.
 Soldiers fire on the Indominus, but it escapes.
 The raptors slaughter most of the soldiers, while Charlie is killed in the chaos.
 Hoskins evacuates Wu and the dinosaur embryos from the island to protect his research.
 Owen, Claire, and the boys find Hoskins at the lab securing more embryos, but Delta breaks in and kills him.

 Owen restores his bond with the three surviving raptors before the Indominus reappears.
 The raptors attack the hybrid, but Delta and Echo are killed while Blue is knocked unconscious.
-Claire releases the Tyrannosaurus rex (Note: Offscreen, this Tyrannosaurus rex is identified as the same individual from Jurassic Park (1993) and is colloquially known as Rexy.) of Jurassic Park from its paddock and lures it to the Indominus.
+Claire releases Jurassic Park’s veteran Tyrannosaurus rex (Note: Offscreen, this Tyrannosaurus rex is identified as the same individual from Jurassic Park (1993) and is colloquially known as Rexy.) from its paddock and lures it to the Indominus.
 The dinosaurs attack each other, and the Indominus eventually overpowers the Tyrannosaurus, but Blue recovers and joins the battle.
 The duo fights the Indominus until it gets cornered at the lagoon's edge, where it is dragged underwater by the Mosasaurus.
 Owen and Blue part ways afterwards.

 The survivors are evacuated, and the island is abandoned once again.
 Zach and Gray reunite with their parents, while Owen and Claire decide to stay together.